jfcross4/advanced_stats/reintro_to_R.md

 # Assignment

-The assignment operator "<-" is the same as "="
+The assignment operator "<-" is the same as "=".
+Your first assignment is to use the assignment operator.

 ```r
 x <- 3